mpc-bioinformatics/ProGFASTAGen/README.md

     --cgf_outdir < The output-folder, where the gloabl-FASTA and some Protein-Graph-statistics should be saved >
 ```

 Per default, this workflow does not export feature-peptides and is set to only export peptides with up to 5000 Da mass and maximum of two miscleavages.
-It is possible to generate global-FASTAs with some specific features (like containing, `SIGNAL`, `PEPTIDE` or others) and other limits.
+It is possible to generate global-FASTA with some specific features (like containing, `SIGNAL`, `PEPTIDE` or others) and other limits.
 The parameters `cgf_features_in_graphs` and `cgf_peptide_limits` can be set accordingly.
 These are added to ProtGraph directly, hence every parameter ProtGraph provides, can be set here (including different digestion settings).

 **Note**: A dry run with ProtGraph to generate statistics how many peptide would be theoretically exported is advised prior for testing.
 Some Protein-Graphs with some features (e.g. P53 using variants) can contain to many peptides, which could result to very long runtimes and huge FASTAs.